sfera-labs/strato-pi-kernel-module/README.md

 The following paragraphs list all the possible devices (directories) and files coresponding to Strato's features.
 Depending on the model you will find the available ones.

-You can read and/or write to these file to use your Strato Pi.
+You can read and/or write to these files to configure, monitor and control your Strato Pi.

 ### Buzzer - `/sys/class/stratopi/buzzer/`